Reversal Candlestick Patterns - Inverted Hammer Bullish Stock Candle Patterns

 - Has no upper shadow or very small upper shadow if present.

-- The color of the body is not important
+- The colour of the body isn't important

 Hammer Candlesticks